DaveRLashley/wwe-match-analysis/README.md

-# wwe-match-analysis
+# wwe-match-analysis (Critical Data Review)
 An analysis of 1000 WWE PLE match outcomes.

-# WWE Match Outcome Analysis

-## 📌 Problem Statement
+## 🧠 Problem Statement

-This project analyzes WWE match outcomes across 1000 recorded pay-per-view (PLE) matches to uncover which superstars dominate, how often titles are defended, and which events feature the most matches.
+This project aimed to analyze match outcomes from WWE Premium Live Events using a dataset of 1,000 match records.
+However, during analysis, data quality issues were discovered that significantly impacted insights and accuracy.

 ## 📊 Dataset Source